ashutosh-utsav/LLL-From-Scratch/README.md

 # Large Language Model from Scratch (GPT)

-This repository contains the code for building a Large Language Model (LLM) from scratch, following the tutorial "Create a Large Language Model from Scratch with Python" by Elia Arleds on freeCodeCamp.org.

 The goal of this project is to **gain a deep understanding of how LLMs work** by building one from the ground up, focusing on **data handling, math, and the transformer architecture** .